 During San Diego meeting, the LIFI sub-committee has agreed that there should be four topologies (peer-to-peer, star, broadcast and coordinated) and two network functionalities (relay, hybrid RF & OWC).
 It is proposed to modify the text into:

-The IEEE 802.15.7 visible-light communication personal area network (VPAN) standard maps the intended applications to three topologies: peer-to-peer, star, and broadcast, as shown in Figure 1.
+The IEEE 802.15.7r1 visible-light communication personal area network (VPAN) standard maps the intended applications to four topologies: peer-to-peer, star, broadcast and coordinated, as shown in Figure 1.